Prince Philip has been transferred to St Bartholomew’s for observation of ‘pre-existing heart condition’ and ‘infection’ treatment

 The monarch told health officials the jab “didn’t hurt at all” before urging people to think of others “rather than themselves” during this challenging time.

 During this call, the Queen made a touching gesture to her husband as she wore their engagement brooch.
-The couple have been married for over seven decades and there are many signs that Prince Philip is “still as charmed” with his wife as ever
+The couple have been married for over seven decades and there are many signs that Prince Philip is “still as charmed” with his wife as ever.

 He will no doubt be very much in the Queen’s thoughts at this difficult time.

-Emma is a Royal Editor with eight years experience working in publishing.
-Her specialist areas include the British Royal Family, ranging from protocol to outfits.
-Alongside putting her royal knowledge to good use, Emma knows all there is to know about the latest TV shows on the BBC, ITV and more.
-When she’s not writing about the next unmissable show to add to your to-watch list or delving into royal protocol, Emma enjoys cooking, long walks and watching yet more crime dramas!
+Emma is a Royal Editor with nine years of experience in publishing.
+She specialises in writing about the British Royal Family, covering everything from protocol to outfits.
+Alongside putting her extensive royal knowledge to good use, Emma knows all there is to know about the latest TV shows on the BBC, ITV and more.
+When she’s not writing about the latest royal outing or unmissable show to add to your to-watch list, Emma enjoys cooking, long walks and watching yet more crime dramas!